 Busting the myths about cyber hacks: “It won’t happen to me”

-The recent headlines about drug firms and research groups being targeted by state sponsored hackers highlights the very real cyber threats to which we’re all exposed, particularly pharmaceutical and R&D organisations.
+Recent headlines about drug firms and research groups being targeted by state sponsored hackers highlights the very real cyber threats to which we’re all exposed, particularly pharmaceutical and R&D organisations.

 How significant are the dangers, and what can be done to protect networks and the critical data that resides on them?
 What role can cyber insurance play in mitigating these risks?

 According to the BBC, the hackers used malware called WellMess and WellMails to access the vaccine data.
-This was accompanied by targeted email “Phishing” attacks which are designed to trick unsuspecting researchers into handing over information helpful to the hackers.
+This was then accompanied by targeted email “Phishing” attacks which are designed to trick unsuspecting researchers into handing over information helpful to the hackers.

 The implications on the urgent international effort to find a Coronavirus vaccine are obvious.

-Happily in this instance, it seems that network security controls performed well, with the BBC reporting that vaccine research had not been hindered by these assaults.
+Luckily, in this instance, it seems that network security controls performed well, with the BBC reporting that vaccine research had not been hindered by these assaults.
 But given the nature of such hacks, it may be some time before the true extent of any damage becomes clear.

 The London insurance market has pioneered the development and evolution of cyber insurance, which is designed to protect organisations against the financial, legal and technical challenges that accompany hacking attacks of this nature.